Psalm 76 – The Greatness of God and Man’s Proper Response

 Both the chariot and horse were cast into a dead sleep.

 a.
-You are more glorious and excellent than the mountains of prey: Asaph thought of the beauty and the bounty of the mountains of prey, the place remote and wild enough to be home to wild animals.
+You are more glorious and excellent than the mountains of prey: Asaph thought of the beauty and the bounty of the mountains of prey, the places remote and wild enough to be home to wild animals.
 He knew that the Lord God was more glorious and excellent than these beautiful places.

 i.
-We imagine Asaph hiking in the high mountains where the wild goats and ibex and other wild animals live.
+We imagine Asaph hiking in the high mountains where the goats and ibex and other wild animals live.
 He is stunned by their beauty, but goes on to think: Our God is more glorious and excellent than even these mountains.

 ii.
 “Thou art more illustrious and excellent than all the mountains of prey, i.e., where wild beasts wander, and prey on those that are more helpless than themselves.”
 (Clarke)